Aligned-Design/aligned_postd_1125/docs/CUSTOMER_JOURNEY_UX_AUDIT.md

 #### Quick Wins (1-2 hours each)
 1. ✅ Auto-format website URL
-2. ✅ Change "Edit Brand Profile" to "Make Quick Edits"
+2. ✅ Change "Edit Brand Guide" to "Make Quick Edits"
 3. ✅ Add "You can change anything later" message to Brand Snapshot
 4. ✅ Hide empty dashboard widgets on first visit
 5. ✅ Make "Create Your First Post" more prominent